hardmanko/CatContModel/README.md

 # Installation

 I would recommend that you download a release of the package (see the releases tab).
-A release contains the whole repository at a particular point in time.
-Unzip it somewhere on your computer.
+A release contains the whole repository at a particular point in time, which includes the introduction documentation pdf and examples.
+The release itself is not an installable R package, but it contains, in the "packaged" directory, compiled versions of the package that can be installed by R.

+Once you have downloaded a release, unzip it somewhere on your computer.
 From there, the easiest way to install the package is to use the "installPackage.R" script in the root directory.
-It installs a binary version of the package that should work for most people.
+Once you set a path in it to point to one of the installable packages, it installs a version of the package that should work for most people.

+Alternately, if you don't want the introduction documentation or examples (you will still get function documentation), you can just download a compiled version of the package from the "packaged" subdirectory of this repository.
+A .zip extension on a packaged file there indicates that it is a binary (compiled) version of the package, which is almost certaintly what you want, not the .tar.gz, which is a source version of the package.
+You should still use "InstallPackage.R" if you go this route.

 If you need to install from source, see the "Installing from Source" section below.

 # Usage